p440davis/optionbox/README.md

 # optionbox

-Effortlessly transform your &lt;select> drowdowns into user friendly option boxes that put you in control of styling.
+Effortlessly transform your &lt;select&gt; drowdowns into user friendly option boxes that put you in control of styling.

 ## Version 0.1.1